torjc01/4eSoldat/README.md

 [Love 1999] Love, D. W. **A Call to Arms: The Organization and Administration of Canada’s Military in World War One.** Calgary, AB: Bunker to Bunker Books, 1999.

+[MacDonell 2002] MacDonell, George S. **One Soldier’s Story 1939-1945 : From the Fall of Hong Kong to the Defeat of Japan.*** Toronto : Dundurn Press, 2002.

 [Miller 1993] Miller, C. **Painting the Map Red: Canada and the South African War 1899-1902.** Montreal: Canadian War Museum, 1993.
 541 p.

 [Nevinson 1963] Nevinson, Harry M. **History of the Lodge of Antiquity.** Montreal: Self published, 1963, 52, 120.

 [Penny 1962] Penny, A. G. **The Royal Rifles of Canada ’Able and Willing’ since 1862: A Short History.** Quebec City: Royal Rifles of Canada, 1962.

+[Pfeifer 2024] Pfeifer, Alexander, and Cross, Philipp. **The Other Trench: The WW1 diary snf photosof a German officer.** Manchester: The Perspective Press, 2024.

 [Pöhlmann 2017] Pöhlmann, Markus. **"A Portrait of the Soldier as a Young Man: Ernst Jünger at Fresnoy, April 1917".** Journal of Military and Strategic Studies, 18, no. 2 (2017): 105-117.
 URL: https://jmss.org/article/download/58297/43850/158926